-We organize courses in various disciplines of oncology for physicians, researchers and nurses, and also patient education courses throughout the year.
+We organise courses in various disciplines of oncology for physicians, researchers and nurses, and also patient education courses throughout the year.

 Our oncology courses are offered nationwide and accredited by Semmelweis University, where participants receive credit points (which are required for the Continuous Medical Education for MDs and nurses each year) upon successful completion.
-Postgraduate training in oncology was first developed at NIO and all specialization exams are still taken here.
+Postgraduate training in oncology was first developed at NIO and all specialisation exams are still taken here.
 Our professors are accredited and heavily engaged in graduate and postgraduate teaching activities at the Universities of Pécs, Debrecen and Szeged.
 We produced fundamental textbooks that are used nationwide.
-Intézet Ráth György utca 7-9 H-1122 Budapest Hungary